Verification of colorable hypergraph states with stabilizer test: Verification protocol

 \section{Verification protocol}

-A weighted independence cover $(\mathcal{A}, \mu)$ of $H$ is a cover with weights $\mu_{l}$ for $A_{l}\in \mathcal{A}$ that is composed of $m$ nonempty independence sets, where $\mu_{l}$ is a probability distribution.
-We can structure a verification protocol for $|H\rangle$ with $m$ tests.
-We propose a verification protocol for hypergraph states based on the stabilizer test.
-Our protocol runs as follows:
+A weighted independence cover set $(\mathcal{A}, \mu)$ of the hypergraph state $\rho=|G\rangle \langle G|$ is a open cover with weights $\mu_{l}$ for $\mathcal{A}_{l}\in \mathcal{A}$ that is composed of $m$ nonempty independence sets, where $\mu_{l}$ is a probability distribution.
+We can structure a verification protocol for the $m$-colorable hypergraph state $\rho$.
+We propose a verification protocol for the hypergraph states based on the stabilizer test~\cite{Hayashi2015Verifiable}.
+In Fig.~\ref{figVerification}, we show the verification scheme.
+Our verifiable protocol runs as follows.